campfireunion/docs/docs/1.0/flipside/references/desktop-interface/video-renderer.md

 # Video renderer

-The video renderer lets you render video from any camera in Flipside Studio in a variety of formats.
+The video renderer lets you render video from any camera in Flipside in a variety of formats.

 You can find the video renderer with these steps: